-Back at the bars, he presses his face up close, rolls his eyes about and whispers, "'Course if you was to set me free, I could show you them secrets."
+Back at the bars, he presses his face up close, rolls his eyes about and whispers, "Course if you was to set me free, I could show you them secrets."

-- 24. "There was a big man from foreign parts asking for Mr. Baggins.
-I told him to go back where he came from double quick or I'd set the dogs on him, then he gave a sort of hiss that might have been a laugh and spurred his great horse at me, and I jumped away only in the nick of time.
+24. "There was a big man from foreign parts asking for Mr. Baggins.
+I told him to go back where he came from double quick or I'd set the dogs on him, then he gave a sort of hiss that might have been a laugh and spurred his great horse at me. and I jumped away only in the nick of time.
 After that, I found my boy in the lane, and I don't know what happened to him.
 I was going off to get the healer, but I don't want to leave him; will you go to the village and bring him back?
 It's not far and I'm very worried.
-He isn't waking up." - 25.
-With eyes darting back and forth, peering into each dark corner of the room, he whispers, "To enter the 'Black Chasm', two passwords you will need."
+He isn't waking up."
+25. With eyes darting back and the 'Black Chasm', two passwords you will need."